yardenfalik/School-Website-Project/README.md

 # School-Website-Project

 Welcome to School-Website-project!
 This project is a website that I've built for a school project.
-The server is written in Python using the Flask library
+The server is written in Python using the Flask library and for the database SQLite.

 ## Installation
 To run this project locally, follow these steps: